myriadmobile/Droar/PLUGINS.md

 > Use the syntax `<coupled_project>-Droar` for the cocoapod's name

-## Modifying the .podspect
+## Modifying the .podspec

-Modify your .podspect to include an appropriate summary and description, as well as any dependencies you'll need.
+Modify your .podspec to include an appropriate summary and description, as well as any dependencies you'll need.
 You can reference [netfox-Droar's .podspec](https://github.com/myriadmobile/netfox-Droar/blob/master/netfox-Droar.podspec) as a simple example.

 ## Loading your plugin